 - Loss of income – If the person filing for wrongful death is dependent in part or full to the income that the victim contributed, he/she can file for loss of financial support from the victim.
 This includes spouse and children.

 - Funeral or medical expenses – Family or dependents filing a wrongful death lawsuit can file for the costs of the funeral or medical fees.

 - Loss of services – If the victim provided the dependent with household services such as child care, the person or persons filing can request compensation for these household services.

 Coping with the loss of a loved one can be overwhelmingly stressful.
-You need an attorney who is compassionate and will fight for your rights to compensation in the event of a careless, wrongful or otherwise criminal death.
+You need an attorney who is not only compassionate but also able to leverage experience, legal skills and resources to fight for your rights for compensation in the event of a careless, wrongful or otherwise criminal death.

 Due to the emotional nature of wrongful death cases and the complexity of the legal issues, it is important to consult trusted legal counsel if you feel that you and your family may have a case for wrongful death.